Freed Israeli hostages did not know their loved ones had died

 (CNN) — For the Israeli hostages freed Saturday, the suffering did not end when Hamas militants paraded their frail and gaunt figures on a stage in Gaza ahead of their release to the Red Cross.

-Only later, after the freed men arrived back on home soil, would two of them discover that some of the loved ones they had hoped to see again were already dead.
+Only later, after the freed men arrived back in Israel, would two of them discover that some of the loved ones they had hoped to see again were already dead.

-During their stage-managed appearance at the hands of Hamas, one of the Israeli hostages, Eli Sharabi, told the crowd – clearly speaking under duress – that he hoped to see his wife Lianne and daughters Noiya and Yahel.
+During their stage-managed appearance at the hands of Hamas militants, one of the Israeli hostages, Eli Sharabi, told the crowd that he hoped to see his wife Lianne and daughters Noiya and Yahel.

 All three were killed in Kibbutz Be’eri during the Hamas-led attack on southern Israel on October 7 – but it was only on his return to Israel that Sharabi learnt their fate, according to the Hostages and Missing Families Forum.

-Sharabi did appear to know, however, that his brother Yossi – who was also taken hostage by Hamas – had subsequently died in Gaza, where according to the Israeli military his body remains.
+Sharabi did appear to know, however, that his brother Yossi – who was also taken hostage by Hamas – had subsequently died in Gaza, where his body remains, according to the Israeli military.

 Both men and their families had lived at the kibbutz, where more than 100 people were killed during the October 7 attacks.
 Sharabi’s niece has previously spoken of how close the two families were.